 Some familiar dietary sources are Greek yogurt, protein shakes, and ricotta cheese.

-The best and cheapest source of protein out there?
+What is the best and cheapest source of protein out there?
 Eggs.
 They contain an elaborate amount of proteins.
 They are versatile to cook and agreeable to every taste palette.
 Hard-boiled eggs make the most convenient snacks.

 They also contain cholesterol, omega-3 fatty acids, and vitamin D, which is excellent for muscle hypertrophy.